mercure-imaging/mercure/docs/monitoring.rst

 Bookkeeper with Redash
 ----------------------

-All mercure components transfer real-time information about their activities to mercure' bookkeeper service, which acts as central monitoring hub.
-The bookkeeper service can be disabled if not needed, but it's highly recommended to use it, as it allows analyzing which series have been processed (or discarded) and what the processing times were.
-Of course, it also keeps track of all errors and processing abnormalities that might occur.
-Moreover, because bookkeeper tracks all DICOM files that pass through the router, including series that are discarded, the bookkeeper can be used for data mining that exceeds the capabilities of many PACS systems (e.g., searching for series where a certain contrast agent has been administered).
+All mercure components transfer real-time information about their activities to mercure's bookkeeper service, which acts as central monitoring hub.
+The bookkeeper service can be disabled if not needed, but it is recommended to use it because it allows answering questions such as which series have been processed (or discarded) or how long average processing times were.
+It also keeps track of all errors and processing abnormalities that might occur.
+Moreover, because the bookkeeper tracks all DICOM files that pass through the server, including series that are discarded, it can be used for data mining tasks that exceed the capabilities of many PACS systems (e.g., searching for series where a certain contrast agent has been administered).

 Bookkeeper is running as RESTful service on a TCP/IP port (by default 8080) and stores the received information in a PostgreSQL database, which can be queried for analytics purpose.